 Booking guests is about finding the right match between you, your space, and your guest so that everyone is happy.
 Internet speeds that are fine for one guest might not be up to snuff for another, and simply posting them can help keep your guests happy and your reviews great.
 This little piece of information can go along way to attracting the type of guests who will adore the space you’ve put together as much as you do.

-4) Remote Working is More Common Than Ever
+4) Remote Work is More Common Than Ever

 If your property boasts the Business Travel Ready badge, posting your internet speeds will catapult your place over other listings.
 Often the needs of business travelers go far beyond just catching up on email and may include video skype calls with bosses or clients when on the go.
 The Business Travel Ready badge indicates you have wifi, but doesn’t demand specific speed or reliability requirements.
 So when business travelers are choosing between listings, any place with their internet speeds in plain sight will have a clear-cut advantage.
 Even if you don’t host a Business Travel Ready listing, the increasing popularity of remote working means posting internet speeds is still a good decision.
 Some of our favorite long stays weren’t technically Business Travel listings, but had all the internet firepower we needed to work happily.